Skip to main content

 • messages collects all the errors, warnings and error messages.

-• documentation maps uses of concepts to a documentation message that can be shown as a hover.
+• hovers maps uses of concepts to a documentation message that can be shown as a hover.

-• definition maps use locations to declaration locations to implement "jump-to-definition".
+• definitions maps use locations to declaration locations to implement "jump-to-definition".

 • references maps declaration locations to use locations to implement "jump-to-references".